nspyre-org/nspyre/docs/contributing.rst

 ==================

 We understand that for a lot people using this project, it might be their first time contributing to an open source project.
 And getting started on any new project can be intimidating, especially for newcomers.
-So along with information about our workflow in this project, our style guides, and particular information on how to get involved, we've included some basic information, or primers, collated from various sources on a number of important topics.
+So along with information about our workflow in this project, our style guides, and particular information on how to get involved, we've included some basic information, collated from various sources on a number of important topics.
 We hope this helps you on your journey.
-(If you are already a pro, we're happy to have you -- you can skip to our style guide here.)
+(If you are already a pro, we're happy to have you -- you can skip to our style guide :ref:`here <Code Style>`.)

 Version Control
 ---------------

-First thing’s first — *`Git <https://git-scm.com>~_*.
+First thing’s first — *`Git <https://git-scm.com>`_*.
 A *version control system* (VCS) tracks the history of changes as people and teams collaborate on projects together.
 As the project evolves, teams can run tests, fix bugs, and contribute new code with the confidence that any version can be recovered at any time.
 Developers can review project history to find out:

 * Which changes were made?
 * Who made the changes?